 Fact of the Month for August 2019

-The Outdoor Circle was proud to have had a small part in bringing “Lovely Hula Hands” to the public.
+The Outdoor Circle is proud to have had a small part in bringing “Lovely Hula Hands” to the public.
 Shown here is the original sheet music and cover for “Lovely Hula Hands”, as published in 1940.

 Fact of the Month for July 2019

 This year, 2019, on the 70th anniversary of the parade, our float was a representation of the Kalapawai Triangle, now a round-about, and the Banyan that LKOC planted there in 1954.
 We continue to maintain the landscaping at the site to this day, and the magnificent Banyan has become a landmark within Kailua Town.
 Shown next to the float is its designer Jason Hills and float driver Lori Lloyd.

 Fact of the Month for June 2019

-Tecoma trees were planted at the time.
-In 1959, a major upgrade to the roadway occurred, and other trees, including Kamani, were planted.
+Tecoma trees were planted at the time, but in 1959, a major upgrade to the roadway occurred, and replacement trees, including Kamani, were planted.
 At that time, LKOC planted dozens of trees on Oneawa, Kainehe, Uluniu, Maluniu, Kihapai, and Hoolai Streets, with crews of LKOC volunteers out digging the holes, planting, and staking the trees.
 Many of these street trees are still there today, as exemplified by the beautiful elaeodendrons on Maluniu Street.

 Fact of the Month for May 2019

 Did you know that in 1912, TheOutdoor Circle planted the 231 Royal Palms around the Palm Circle Parade Grounds at Fort Shafter?